eugenioLopezRamos/slika-photography/README.md

 _admin panel front end_

-- Sort files into files and folders, right now it looks messy.
 - Working.... type of message when AJAX is sent but in process.
 - Make an option to just upload(instead of creating 9001 versions of the img)
+- 99.9% I'll make the file manager css its own file instead of using the style tag, it has grown quite a bit

 **DONE**

+- Sort files into files and folders, right now it looks messy.
+- Added icons for folders and files on file manager
 - change the bottom bar and contact tab logos to something on the server.
 - Same treatment for touch scrollbtn move as for mousedrag
 - Tab indexes en las paginas en contactTab - Working correctly.